 Indications that consent is not present include, but are not limited to:

-A verbal "no" (no matter how indecisive) or resistance (no matter how passive).

-- When physical force is used, or when there is a reasonable belief of the threat of physical force. - When any kind of coercion is present. - When a person is legally incapable of making an intentional decision to participate in a sexual activity, including being unconscious, asleep, incapacitated by drugs or alcohol or due to an intellectual or other disability.
+- A verbal "no" (no matter how indecisive) or resistance (no matter how passive). - When physical force is used, or when there is a reasonable belief of the threat of physical force. - When any kind of coercion is present.